by Marie Miranda Cruz

 Marie Miranda Cruz’ writing is real and tender.
 She was able to capture and write a character that was so powerful, detailed with every subtle nuance of emotion and human connections.
 Nora’s voice has shown every bit of bravery who never gave up and could still find hope even during the darkest hours.
 She is a mirror to those who experienced the same thing and a window that make us realize what we have taken for granted.

-I received an eARC of Everlasting Nora as a part of my participation in this blog tour and this in no way influence my rating nor my opinion on this book.
+I received an eARC of Everlasting Nora as a part of my participation in this blog tour and this in no way influences my rating nor my opinion on this book.

 About The Author: